flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 ### Coordinating Resources

-_Resources_ are the "materials" used by programs to do their work, and can be divided into four categories: storage, computation, networks, and interfaces.
+_Resources_ are the "materials" used by programs to do their work, and can be divided into four categories: storage, computation, communication, and interfaces.
 Examples of storage include files, databases, caches, search engines, and more.
 Computation examples include processes, threads, actors, background jobs, and parallel jobs.
-Network examples include HTTP requests and message queues.
+Communication examples include HTTP requests and message queues.
 Interfaces typically include screens and the systems used to display stuff on them: gui toolkits, browsers and the DOM, etc.

 Specialized resources are built on top of more general-purpose resources.
-(You might call these specialized resources _services_ or _components_.)
+(You might refer to these specialized resources _services_ or _components_.)
 We start with hardware and build virtual resources on top.
-For example, with storage the OS starts with disks and memory and creates the filesystem as a (virtual) storage resource on top.
+For example, with storage the OS starts with disks and memory and creates the filesystem as a virtual storage resource on top.
 Databases like Postgres use the filesystem to create another virtual storage resource to handle use cases not met by the filesystem.
 Recently we've even seen databases like Datomic use other